RedMapleMedia/bc-property-api-specification/README.md

 Please read the [Discussion Guide](https://github.com/BCDevExchange/bc-property-api-specification/tree/master/BCA%20API%20Discussion%20Guide) for more information, including how you can participate in this project.

 ## Swagger Definition
-We will be posting a Swagger definition in the code directory soon.
+A Swagger definition has recently been posted as a starting point for further conversation.

 ## Usage
 This development map illustrates our thinking on how we could collaborate on the API spec, and potentially on code for the API too.